The Messianic Prophecies in the Book of Isaiah

 Isaiah lived with eyes set on God.
 This is clear from the opening words of his book: “The vision of Isaiah.”
 Vision is singular, which tells us that Isaiah is meant to be read as one unified whole.
 It is not a fragmentary account of Isaiah’s prophecies and life with a few historical narratives thrown in for good measure.
 Rather, Isaiah is an organized, structured, thoughtful presentation of God’s revelation.
 His whole message is a single vision because it was a literal vision that formed the basis of his ministry.
 In the year 740 BC, the year Uzziah king of Jerusalem died, Isaiah records, “I saw the Lord sitting upon a throne, high and lifted up” (Is.
 6:1).
 This vision of God overwhelmed him.
 He understood, in a way we can only imagine, just how far he fell short of the glory of God.
 There is only one way to respond to God’s glory: confession.
 “Woe is me!”
 Isaiah cries in despair, “For I am lost; for I am a man of unclean lips, and I dwell in the midst of a people of unclean lips; for my eyes have seen the King, the LORD of hosts!”
 (Is.
 6:5).
 But in the midst of his grief and fear, we see the mercy of God—one of the angels, a seraphim, takes a red hot coal from the altar, flies to Isaiah and presses it again his unclean lips.
 Contrary to what we might expect this does not destroy Isaiah’s lips, it purifies them.
 The angel declares, “Behold, this has touched your lips; your guilt is taken away, and your sin is atoned for” (Is.
 6:7).

 Though his lips burned, how Isaiah’s heart must have sung to receive God’s grace and mercy.
 His guilt removed, his sin dealt with—Isaiah was a new man, forever changed by the glory and grace of God.
-It was this is the vision that formed the message he was to set before those in Jerusalem—that God is both holy and merciful, full of love and wrath, just and gracious, and that God will send a Messiah to save unclean sinners from his holy wrath by atoning for their sins and taking their guilt away.
+It was this vision that formed the message he was to set before those in Jerusalem—that God is both holy and merciful, full of love and wrath, just and gracious, and that God will send a Messiah to save unclean sinners from his holy wrath by atoning for their sins and taking their guilt away.

 The hope of a Messiah is one of five “unificatory lines” that hold the vision of Isaiah together, argues Old Testament scholar and pastor J. Alec Motyer.
 Within the vision Motyer demonstrates that Isaiah paints three distinct “portraits” of the Messiah: the King (1-37), the Servant (38-55), and the Anointed Conqueror (56-66).
 Each unique portrait shares significant characteristics which will be fulfilled in one Messiah.
 For example, in each portrait, the Messiah has the Spirit and word of God and is characterized by righteousness.
 Each is of the line of David, includes the Gentiles as well as Jews in their mission, and has the“Messianic enigma.”
 In other words, each portrait hints at the human and divine nature of the Messiah.

 By the time of Isaiah, the Jewish people had split into two kingdoms: Israel in the north and Judah in the South, and Isaiah prophesied in the capital of Judah, Jerusalem.
 He reminded the people of a promise God made years before the kingdom splintered; a covenant promise to David: “I will raise up your offspring after you, who shall come from your body, and I will establish his kingdom.
-He shall build a house for my name, and I will establish the throne of his kingdom forever” (2 Samuel 7:12-13).
-In the first 37 chapters of Isaiah we find many prophecies about this offspring, the king in the line of David who would establish an eternal reign.
+He shall build a house for my name, and I will establish the throne of his kingdom forever” (2 Sam.
+7:12-13).
+In the first thirty-seven chapters of Isaiah we find many prophecies about this offspring, the king in the line of David who would establish an eternal reign.
 For example,

 For to us a child is born, to us a son is given; and the government shall be upon his shoulder, and his name shall be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the increase of his government and peace there will be no end, on the throne of David and over his kingdom, to establish it and to uphold it with justice and righteousness from this time forth and forevermore.